HiOtto/dense_new-1/README.md

 This is the webpage of the open-source packages of our paper submitted to ICRA2016.
 Our implementation of dense tracking is built on the top of the open-source and vectorized implementation of [1].
 Our package is compatible with the standard driver of VI-Sensor and ROS version of indigo.
 OpenCV is needed.
-ROS packages related to VI-sensor is needed, too. (https://github.com/ethz-asl/libvisensor and git clone https://github.com/ethz-asl/visensor_node.git)
+ROS packages related to VI-sensor is needed, too. (https://github.com/ethz-asl/libvisensor and https://github.com/ethz-asl/visensor_node.git)

 The high resolution video of our submitted paper is: http://1drv.ms/1QlCTbl